 Civil Rights Leader John Lewis Never Gave Up Or Gave In

-Longtime Georgia congressman and civil rights icon John Lewis has died after a battle with stage four pancreatic cancer.
+Civil rights icon and longtime Georgia Congressman John Lewis has died after a battle with stage 4 pancreatic cancer.
 He was 80 years old.

 The son of Alabama sharecroppers, Lewis was a central figure in the key civil rights battles of the 1960s, including the Freedom Rides and the Selma to Montgomery voting rights march.